smathews-techempower/FrameworkBenchmarks/README.md

 Results of continuous benchmarking runs are available in real time [here](https://tfb-status.techempower.com/).

+### Sharing Results

+You can share your run by having this toolset upload your results after it completes:

+        $ ./tfb --mode benchmark [other arguments] --share-results-uri https://tfb-status.techempower.com/share-results/upload

+After the run completes and successfully uploads the results, it will print out a publicly accessible URL to download the raw results.json file, as well as a publicly accessible URL that can be used to visualize the results of the run.

+You can also visit https://tfb-status.techempower.com/share-results/pastebin to upload or paste previously generated results.json files and generate the same public URLs.

 ### Data Visualization

 If you have a `results.json` file that you would like to visualize, you can [do that here](https://www.techempower.com/benchmarks/#section=test).
 You can also attach a `runid` parameter to that url where `runid` is a run listed on [tfb-status](https://tfb-status.techempower.com) like so: https://www.techempower.com/benchmarks/#section=test&runid=fd07b64e-47ce-411e-8b9b-b13368e988c6